KurtRudolph/kurtrudolph.net/about.md

 * [microAeth-AE51-Ruby](https://github.com/RudyComputing/microAeth-AE51-Ruby) - A gem I wrote to interface with the proprietary AethLabs microAeth&reg; model AE51 testing device.
 * [RudyComputing.io](http://www.rudycomputing.io/) - My company website I built using Rails and Bootstrap.
 * [Backbone.js AdminPanel](http://pure-refuge-1784.herokuapp.com/) - A basic AdminPanel build with Backbone.js and Rails.
+* [Christmas Stool](http://imgur.com/a/5kWk9) - The stools I made for each of my nieces and nephews